binoymvas/rallyboard/README.md

     ]
 }
 </pre>

+**Note: The endpoint type variable was also present in the json file.
+However, this has been removed due to incompatibility issues with the latest version of Keystone**

 **Note: If the username and passwords of the newly created users are different, then the corresponding details are to be used in the above json file.**